That's me Mike Day, finishing a concrete countertop.

 That's us above pumping, pouring and troweling a big slab.

-For personal training working with concrete, check out The Concrete Underground.
+For personal training, learning how to with concrete, check out The Concrete Underground.
 That's my private training academy where I teach others how to work with concrete.

 There's many different training videos about pouring, finishing, stamping, repairing, and much more in there.
 Plus you get to ask me questions in the forum for more in depth help and guidance.